xNok/slack-go-demo-socketmode/docs/1_go_1_16_embeded.md

 }
 ```

 Next, we want to render `greetingViews/greeting.json` using `greetingAssets` and the user name provided as input for our function.
-To do so I created a small utility function because it might be reused accross our application.
-This function takes as arguments a variable of type `fs.FS` such as `greetingAssets`, the path of the file to use as a template and, a variable of type `interface{}` that represent any struct that contains data to interpolate in the template.
+To do so, I created a small utility function because we might reuse it across our application.
+This function takes as arguments a variable of type `fs.FS` such as `greetingAssets`, the path of the file to use as a template and, a variable of type `interface{}` that represents any struct that contains data to interpolate in the template.

 [utils.go](../views/utils.go)
 ```go